 Is the vaccination painful?

 The vaccination involves an injection into your upper arm with a thin needle.
 The shot itself will feel the same as other vaccinations you have received.

 What are the side effects?

 There have been isolated reports of more severe side effects including allergic reactions.
 You should discuss getting the vaccine with your health care provider to determine if you are at risk for a more severe reaction.
-It is also recommended that you plan to stay for at least 15-30 minutes after receiving the vaccine to monitor for a serious side effect and to receive the vaccination in a place capable of providing prompt emergency care.
+You will also be asked to stay for 15-30 minutes after receiving the vaccine to monitor for any serious side effect and to receive the vaccination in a place capable of providing prompt emergency care.

 What is known about the long term complications of COVID-19 What is a “COVID-19 Long Hauler?”
 Does the vaccine help prevent this complication?

-Articles in medical journals report that anywhere from 10%* to 80%^ of persons continue to experience troublesome symptoms after 3 or more months following initial COVID-19 infection.
+Significant numbers of people continue to experience troublesome symptoms for 3 or more months following initial COVID-19 infection.
 Sometimes the symptoms are new and sometimes they continue to linger beyond the usual recovery period.
 “COVID-19 long hauler” is the term used to describe this phenomenon, which can be quite debilitating.
+The medical term is Post-Acute Sequelae of SARS-CoV-2 infection or PASC.
 The best way to prevent long term complications is to avoid infection in the first place by being vaccinated and following the guidelines for mask wearing, physical distancing, and handwashing.

 What should I do if I have a bad reaction to the vaccine?

 If you have a bad reaction, you should notify your primary care provider immediately.
 If you are having trouble breathing, notice any sudden swelling (especially of your face or tongue), or feel faint after you have received the vaccine and left the facility, call 911 for immediate emergency care.